EastEnders Live Week: Flashback episode

 The episode casts back to the night of Lucy's murder.
 The puzzle begins to piece itself together, and previous mysteries are reaching a conclusion.
 Whitney Dean (Shona McGarty) continues to envy Lucy after she slept with her crush, Lee Carter (Danny-Boy Hatchard).
-Lucy catches Billy stealing fish from the chip shop and the pair arguing seen by Lee, during which Billy suggests that they take their relationship further.
+Lucy catches Billy stealing fish from the chip shop and the pair arguing are seen by Lee, during which Billy suggests that they take their relationship further.
 Lucy then makes her way to the flat to meet a client and boards the same bus as Jay Brown (Jamie Borthwick).
 As she alights the bus, her brother Peter is seen meeting up with a drug dealer to score cocaine for her.
 Lucy is unhappy when Jay and Ben appear at the flat, with Ben demanding that she get rid of the client so that they can talk.
-The client is revealed to be a drunken Jake Stone (Jamie Lomas) who is looking to restart his fling with Lauren.
+The client is revealed to be a drunken Jake Stone (Jamie Lomas), who is looking to restart his fling with Lauren.
 She takes pity on him and the pair take an unlicensed mini cab home.

 Back in Walford, the driver leaves Lucy to take care of him after seeing the state of Jake.
-While Max walks the dog, he comes across the pair and helps Lucy get Jake inside, unknown to him he has been followed by Abi who sees this.
+While Max walks the dog, he comes across the pair and helps Lucy get Jake inside; unknown to him, he has been followed by Abi, who sees this.
 Inside, Jake attempts to attack Max and accidentally punches Lucy causing her to lose an earring and have a nose bleed.
-Meanwhile, Ronnie obtains a gun from Vincent and the pair are revealed to be old romantic flames.
-Ben and Jay also return to Walford and Jay encourages Ben to see Phil.
+Meanwhile, Ronnie obtains a gun from Vincent and the pair are revealed to be old flames.
+Ben and Jay also return to Walford, and Jay encourages Ben to see Phil.
 In retaliation for Lucy cancelling a trip to Miami, Ben confronts her and steals her belongings.